GabPSS/podepmgr/README.md

 Typically most IDEs and tools will not play nice with portable drives, since they all require you to manually set PATH variables whenever you plug your drive into a new system, or just flat out won't work at all, as is the case for some command line tools like `dart` or `flutter`.

-pbdevbox's goal is to make managing these environments easier: Set your PATH variables on a single place, add any dependencies or code that must be run on a new computer every time, and you're off to work.
+pbpodepmgr's goal is to make managing these environments easier: Set your PATH variables on a single place, add any dependencies or code that must be run on a new computer every time, and you're off to work.

 **As it stands, the project is currently only supported on Windows.
 Plans for porting over to linux are coming soon.**